Vasant Gajera: Education

 Education is a basic necessity for the overall development of society.
 Upliftment of the poor and needy, education for women and medical facilities are subjects very close to his heart.
 So various institutes are established.
-Gajera Vidyabhavan, Gajera Shaikshanik Sankul, Laxmi Vidyapeeth, Shantabaa Medical College etc. Trust has taken innovative steps for conducting classes amid covid-19 lockdown.
+Gajera Vidyabhavan, Gajera Shaikshanik Sankul, Laxmi Vidyapeeth, Shantabaa Medical College etc. Trust has taken innovative steps for conducting classes amid COVID-19 lockdown.

 Healthcare

 Gajera initiated various health initiatives such as blood donation camps, mobile diagnostic vans, eye check-up camps etc. He supports the healthcare sector within rural regions toward upliftment, empowerment and timely intervention.
-Vasant Gajera established Shantabaa Medical College and General Hospital, Amreli under Gajera Trust, with a vision to achieve excellence in the field of Medical Education, Health Care and Research in the year 2017.
+Vasant Gajera established Shantabaa Medical College and General Hospital, Amreli under Gajera Trust in the year 2017.
 It is under the Public-Private Partnership with the Government of Gujarat since June 2018.
 It is affiliated with Saurashtra University and is recognised by the Medical Council of India.

 Vatsalyadham

 On his birthday he established Vatsalyadham - a home for the underprivileged children in Surat Gujarat, which was started with 56 children, today houses around 850 inmates, who live a comfortable and respectful life together.
 Apart from primary needs like Food, Clothing and Shelter, these children also get the best education.